HiiZun/hitstv-bot/README.md

 ### Voice connection issues
 If the bot connects but no audio plays:
-- The bot uses `sodium-native` for secure voice encryption (required by Discord)
+- The bot uses `libsodium-wrappers` for secure voice encryption (pure JavaScript, no compilation)
-- Audio encoding falls back to `opusscript` for maximum compatibility
+- Audio encoding uses `opusscript` for maximum compatibility (pure JavaScript)
 - Audio resources are created with `StreamType.Arbitrary` for reliability
 - Volume is automatically set to 50% to prevent audio distortion

 **Common encryption errors (automatically resolved):**
-- `Cannot play audio as no valid encryption package is installed` → Uses sodium-native
+- `Cannot play audio as no valid encryption package is installed` → Uses libsodium-wrappers
+- `Install sodium, libsodium-wrappers, or tweetnacl` → libsodium-wrappers is included
 - Opus encoding failures → Uses opusscript fallback

 ### Commands not working